rosekamallove/rosekamal.love/posts/2-getting-started-web-dev.md

 ---
-title: 'This is how you become "Internship Ready" as a Web Developer [in 2022] (Part 1: Front-End)'
+title: 'This is how you become "Internship Ready" as a Web Developer'
 date: '2022-05-11'
 description: 'A comprehensive guide to taking you from HTML & CSS to a Web Development Intern'
 og_description: 'A comprehensive guide to taking you from HTML & CSS to a Web Development Intern'